jiemluo/siads643-week2/README.md

 # Titanic Dataset Analysis and Model Training

 ## Introduction
-This project utilizes the `Titanic - Machine Learning from Disaster` dataset which is available on Kaggle platform (https://www.kaggle.com/competitions/titanic/data).
+This project utilizes the `Titanic - Machine Learning from Disaster` dataset which is available on the Kaggle platform (https://www.kaggle.com/competitions/titanic/data).
 This script is designed to process and analyze data from the Titanic dataset.
 It performs data cleaning, and feature engineering, and trains a RandomForestClassifier to predict survival outcomes of the Titanic passengers.
 The script is modular and can be used to process similar formatted datasets.

 ## Environment Setup
 To run this script, you will need to have Python installed along with several packages used for data processing and machine learning.